180D-FW-2021/Team1/README.md

 # AirController

-Being forced to get up and get the remote to just change the volume is a hassle for households that use a TV.
-To fix this issue, we have decided to prototype AirController, a system that can take in hand gestures as inputs and accordingly modify the volume.
-In this case, the user can make a specific gesture using their hand/arm in order to utilize a specific control option on the TV.
-This way those who are disabled or are not within reach of a remote can use their hands to access controls.
+Being forced to get up and get the remote just to change the volume or channel is a hassle for households that use a TV.
+To fix this issue, we have decided to prototype AirController, a system that can take in gestures, poses, and speech as inputs and accordingly control a TV based on the user input.
+The user can make a specific gesture using their hands or body in order to control the TV, or otherwise issue speech commands to control it that way.
+These alternate control methods aid those who are disabled and unable to use a normal TV remote, as well as those who are not currently within reach of a remote and do not want to go searching for it.

+Currently, the AirController can support 5 commands: Power, Channel Up/Down, and Volume Up/Down.
+These 5 commands are activated in one of three ways: striking a pose in front of the webcam, moving the hand holding a BerryIMU, or speaking a command.

 ## Pose Recognition (OpenCV and MediaPipe)
 Uses computer vision and image processing to detect specific body positions and poses.
 Uses MQTT to communicate detected poses to the subscriber Raspberry Pi.